 I bet that you’ve heard about the famous Terracotta Army, but maybe you haven’t heard much about Xi'an, the city where the Terracotta Army is located.
 However, Xi'an is the best place to visit for people passionate about history, as it’s one of the few cities in China that still has a complete city wall from the old fortress intact.
 The city is a very interesting mix of old and new.
 It is bursting with a mix of cultures, dominated by the Hui ethnic minority, one of China’s Muslim communities.
 You will see skyscrapers and glass office buildings next to the old city walls, ancient and modern standing next to each other everywhere you go.
-So what should you not miss while in Xi’an?
+If you’re planning a trip here, you’ll also find comfortable accommodations like hotels and Airbnb vacation rentals.
+Keep reading to learn more about the best things to do in Xi'an, China before your trip!

 1. Walk or ride a bike around the city wall

-The city wall of Xi’an has a total length of about 14 km (8.7 mi).
-You can take about three to four hours to walk the entire way or you can rent a bike once you get on the wall and shorten the time needed for this circuit.
-Some parts are constantly being restored, but nonetheless, this is the best preserved city wall in China.
+Don’t know what to do in Xi'an?
+Simple - the city wall has a total length of about 14 km (8.7 mi), so you can take about 3 hours to walk the entire way or you can rent a bike to shorten the time needed for this circuit.
+Some parts are constantly being restored, but nonetheless, this is the best-preserved city wall in China.
 Walking along it gives many chances to observe the different parts of the city and the local life in the buildings around the fortress.

 Xi'an City Wall